 Note: Noradrenaline and Adrenaline are related hormones called Catecoalameans and are also known as Epinephrine and Norepinephrine -

 Cotisol - is secreted by the adrenal medulla(s) (on top of the kidneys); and the release of cortisol is mainly controlled by the hypothalamus and pituitary glands (situated in the brain).

 Cortisol is a catabolic (catabolic means they have a part in breaking down tissue) steroidal hormone, in which, secretions are released throughout the day and night, and as a response to a stress-threat situation, or when an Emotional decision has been made by the limbic system.

 Cortisol is known as the energy hormone of resistance that has the ability to deal with long-term energy demands on the system.
 Cortisol suppresses allergic reactions and helps reduce inflammation (such as arthritis), encouraging wound healing of any injuries (including sport or exercise recovery).

 Cortisol and the Circadian Rhythm

-Cortisol is important to many normal/basal bodily functions, this fundamental hormone is not only released in times of stress, indeed cortisol is slowly produced and released throughout everyday to complete day to day living cycles simply because of a steady stream of cortisol is a body need which is produced by the adrenals and naturally flows into the blood stream, and is an anatomical daily requirement that fulfils a function which has real purpose.
+Cortisol is important to many normal/basal bodily functions, this fundamental hormone is not only released in times of stress, indeed, cortisol is slowly produced and released throughout the everyday, to complete day to day, living cycles.
+Futhermore, a steady stream of cortisol is a body need which is produced by the adrenals and naturally flows into the blood stream, and is an anatomical daily requirement that fulfils a function which has real purpose.
 Additionally, cortisol secretions are predictable and have a universal rhythm which live within all of us, being an important processing part of the bodies circadian rhythm (internal body clock) which relates to how the body relates to sunlight and darkness.

 Following the natural internal body clock (circadian rhythm) cortisol is released on wakening, peaking in the early morning followed with a slow decline throughout the day until its time to go to sleep, then cortisol slowly builds again during a good sleep (during the night) to peak again at waking up.

 Note: cortisol (and melatonin) release is very similar to some of the actions of Tradional Chinese energy Medicine protocol of wei qi.